kiranballi/weather-front/README.md

 Quickstart
 ----------

-To run the application, just clone using `git clone git@github.com:totient/weather-front.git`.
+To run the application, just clone using `git clone git@github.com:totient/weather-front.git`, or `git clone https://github.com/totient/weather-front.git`.
 And run the command `mvn clean install tomcat7:run` while in the applicaiton directory.
 Then, point your browser to `http://<ip>:<port>/weather-front/`

 Requirement
 -----------